mykrupp/connectedhomeip/silabs_examples/dishwasher-app/silabs/README.md

 combination with JLinkRTTClient as follows:

 -   Run the JLinkExe tool with arguments to autoconnect to the WSTK board:

-    For MG12 use:

-          $ JLinkExe -device EFR32MG12PXXXF1024 -if JTAG -speed 4000 -autoconnect 1

     For MG24 use: